Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Theory of Hybrid Scattering Networks

-Our analysis will be based on a notion of \textit{node discriminability}\footnote{Formal definitions are provided in Appendix.~\ref{sec:apx-def}, }, which intuitively corresponds to a network producing different representations of two nodes $v$ and $w$ in its hidden layers.
+We will now begin our analysis of \textit{node discriminability}\footnote{Formal definitions are provided in Appendix.~\ref{sec:apx-def}, }, i.e., the ability of a network to produce different representations of two nodes $v$ and $w$ in its hidden layers in the context of the underreaching problem.
 We will let $\nbh_{\underline{v}}^{K}$ denote the \textit{$K$-step node neighborhood}\textsuperscript{\ref{apx-def}} of a node $v$ (including $v$ itself), and for $V_S\subset V$ we will let $G(V_S)$ denote the corresponding \textit{induced subgraph}.\textsuperscript{\ref{apx-def}} We will say two induced subgraphs $G(V_S)$ and $G(V_{S'})$ are \textit{isomorphic}\textsuperscript{\ref{apx-def}} if they have identical geometric structure and write $G(V_S) \cong^\phi G(V_{S'})$ to indicate that $\phi$ is an isometry (geometry preserving map) between them.
 In the definition below, we introduce a class of \textit{graph-intrinsic} node features that encode graph topology information.
 We will use these features as the input for GNN models in order to produce geometrically informed node representations.

 \begin{defn}[Intrinsic Node Features] A nonzero node feature matrix $\bX$ is \textit{$K$-intrinsic} if for any $v,w\in V$ such that $G\left(\nbh_{\underline{v}}^{K}\right)$ is isomorphic to $G\left(\nbh_{\underline{w}}^{K}\right)$, we have $\bX[v]=\bX[w]$. \end{defn} These intrinsic node features encode important $K$-local geometric information in the sense that if $\bX[v]\neq \bX[w]$, then the $K$-step neighborhoods of $v$ and $w$ must have different geometric structure.
 To further understand this definition, we observe that the degree vector, or any (elementwise) function of it, is a one-intrinsic node feature matrix.
 Setting $\bX[v]$ to the average node degree of nodes in $\nbh_{\underline{v}}^{K-1}$ yields $K$-intrinsic node features.
 As a slightly more complicated example, features with $\bX[v]$ the number of triangles contained in $\nbh_{\underline{v}}^K$ are also $K$-intrinsic.
 Fig.~\ref{fig:intrinsic} illustrates how such node features can help distinguish nodes from different graph structures.